 “The vast majority of our customers have a high-quality, positive experience with our updates and our goal is an issue-free experience for everyone,” a Microsoft representative told ZDNet.
 “For those who don’t, we want to hear from them so we can fix any issues as quickly as possible.
 We encourage our customers to contact Customer Support.”

 Anniversary Update will automatically arrive through Windows Update whenever the device receives the new Version 1607 bits.
 However, impatient Windows 10 customers can manually initiate the update by heading to the Windows 10 download page and clicking on the big blue “Update now” button.
-This will launch the Windows 10 Upgrade Assistant that will download the files in the background and allow the user to pick a time for the upgrade process.
+This will launch the

 For customers with a device sporting low storage, they can go to the Windows 10 download page and use the Media Creation Tool to put the Anniversary Update installation files on a USB flash drive or optical disc.